kevonc/kevoncheung.com/content/articles/20210321-product-launch.md

 The word "launch" is a little misleading.
 It refers to the moment you put out something to the world.
 From launching my products and also watching how people launch on Product Hunt, I figured there is a huge advantage to having a group of people already cheering for you when you "launch".

 With the early readers, I was able to get their testimonials to add credibility to my product when it launched.
-I use Testimonial.
+I use <a href="https://testimonial.to/?via=kevon">Testimonial</a>.

 <img src="/images/blog/product-launch-7.png" alt="Image 7 from product-launch" />